 We accept fiction, non-fiction, memoir, poetry, and book reviews year-round.
 Graphic fiction/non-fiction also welcome, but it must fit on a postcard.
 We publish only one (1!) piece in print form each month– we publish 1-4 pieces in our online issue.

-We accept work on a rolling basis–you can expect to hear from us within a month to six weeks, if we’re on schedule, which we are about 50% of the time.
+We accept work on a rolling basis–you can expect to hear from us within a month to six months, if we’re on schedule, which we are about 50% of the time.
+Even though it might take us a short spell to get back to you, we try to offer personal feedback – especially upon request.
 We do pay for pieces published on postcards (more details on this below).

 - ALL PROSE: <150 words.
 We’re not going to count them, but…we mean it.